 As you’re aware, the Michigan Department of Transportation (MDOT) is proposing a safety improvement for M-55 in West Branch called a lane conversion, also known as a road diet.
-The lane conversion involves converting the existing four-lane roadway segment that serves both through and turning traffic into a three-lane segment with two through lanes and a center, two-way left-turn lane.
+The lane conversion involves converting the existing four-lane and five-way roadway segments that serves both through and turning traffic into a three-lane segment with two through lanes and a center, two-way left-turn lane.

 The primary driver behind the lane conversion is safety.
 During the 2015-2019 time period (5 years), M-55 from M-30 to Fairview Street experienced 134 recorded traffic crashes, including two crashes that resulted in severe injuries.
 Three lane sections are proven to significantly reduce crashes by simplifying the driving experience, reducing conflict points and calming traffic.
 Three lane sections are also more conducive to non-motorized users such as pedestrians and bicyclists…especially when those users are attempting to cross the road.
 Click HERE to see the the MDOT document that lists many more benefits that lane conversions (or road diets) can achieve on urban corridors.